Specialty & Non-QM Construction Lenders in California

 If: Borrower has credit score below 620

-Then: Conventional and most non-QM options are eliminated.
-Route to hard money: hard money lenders focus on property equity and exit strategy, not credit.
-North Coast Financial has no stated minimum FICO.
-Anchor Loans, Pacific Private Money evaluate case-by-case.
-Expect 11-14% rates and maximum 60-65% LTV.
-Borrower must have substantial equity (35-40%+ down) and clear exit strategy.
+Then: Conventional and most non-QM options eliminated.
+Route to hard money — they focus on property equity and exit strategy, not credit score.
+Check the Specialty & Non-QM Lenders above.
+Expect 11-14% rates and 60-65% max LTV.
+Borrower must have 35-40%+ down and clear exit strategy.

 If: Borrower wants to close construction loan in an LLC or trust entity